Hippo Lending medical business loans review

 It will only take a few minutes to find out if you prequalify.
 You’ll also need to provide your driver’s license number and most recent pay stub if you make it past the preapproval stage.

-You need to be a currently licensed healthcare professional in good standing with the appropriate licensing board or agency to be eligible for funding.
+You need to be a currently licensed and practicing healthcare professional in good standing with the appropriate licensing board or agency to be eligible for funding.
 This information isn’t verified in the prequalification stage, but is required if you follow through with the loan.

 Once you submit your application, Hippo Lending reviews your information and gives you a preapproval decision in minutes.
 If you’re preapproved, you can review your potential rate, loan term and monthly payment.